praveen001/ds/README.md

 	// Length returns the total number of nodes in tree Length() int

-	// Clear removes all the nodes from tree
+	// Clear all the nodes from tree
 	Clear()

 	// InOrder returns a list.List with all values in-order